 - Wireless Mouse Deals

 Plus, there are a couple of unique characteristics that wireless keyboards can have.
 Some are collapsible, meaning they fold in half for easy transportation.
 We recommend staying as far away from these as can be.
 Unless you’re parting with an awful lot of cash, they’re often poorly made, and rattle around as you type.
 In a more positive light, some wireless keyboards come with a built-in numeric keypad (we aren’t kidding — they still exist!).
 These are particularly useful if you spend a large chunk of your day immersed in Microsoft Excel or some other software where numbers are all the rage.

 That depends on the type of wireless keyboard you have.
 Some run on disposable batteries.
 These don’t need to be charged.
 Others run on solar power.
-These don’t need to be charged, instead requiring natural light to recharge (if you’re self-isolating in response to COVID-19, it’s probably not a good idea to pick up one of these).
+These don’t need to be charged, instead requiring natural light to recharge (if your workstation is not in a place that gets a lot of natural light, though, then these are best avoided).
 The final type use rechargeable batteries, which — surprise, surprise — need to be recharged.
 This can usually be done using a USB cable and typically recharging doesn’t see them out of action.
 They just won’t be wireless, so to speak, while they’re hooked up to a power source.

 - Today’s HP Envy laptop deal cuts $370 off the price tag